Moving NS Punctures on Super Spheres: Introduction

-There is some very important work that implements this observation, initiated by Sen \cite{Sen15b} and further refined by Sen and Witten \cite{SenWitten15}, with further clarifications by Wang and Yin in \cite{WangYin22}.
+There is some very important work that implements this observation, initiated by Sen \cite{Sen15b} and further refined by Sen and Witten \cite{SenWitten15} (see \cite[Section~7.1]{SenWitten15}), see also Wang and Yin in \cite{WangYin22}.
 There is also a related more algebraic approach carried out by Erler in \cite{ErlerKonopka17}.
 These developments are important because we did not have an explicit prescription in the RNS formalism to compute higher loop superstring amplitudes prior to it.
-Although one should be careful, because this does not mean that it is necessarily the best way to proceed, nor that it is particularly natural.
-The idea is to work in the picture-changing operator (PCO) formalism, where one has picked a local (e.g.~delta function) gauge slice for the worldsheet gravitino that may or may not {\it a priori} be globally well-defined.
+(Although one should be careful, because this does not mean that vertical integration is necessarily the best way to proceed, nor that it is particularly natural.\footnote{To clarify (jumping ahead slightly), I am using the word ``natural'' here to refer to the fact that (given the above discussion associated to smooth and split transition functions), even and odd moduli naturally mix as we transition from one patch to another, whereas in the PCO formalism one has implicitly integrated out the odd moduli from the outset, making a geometric interpretation unclear.
+In the differential-geometric formalism of the current document, one instead treats even and odd moduli on equal footing, so that one can transition from one patch to a neighbouring one using smooth transition functions of the form \eqref{eq:generaltransfunc}.
+(We also treat even and odd coordinates of the underlying super Riemann surface on equal footing, instead of reducing to an ordinary Riemann surface from the outset as done in the PCO approach.)
+So one might consider this a more ``natural'' procedure, but of course ultimately the PCO and differential-geometric approaches should lead to the same observable physics.}) The idea \cite{Sen15b,SenWitten15} is to work in the picture-changing operator (PCO) formalism, where one has picked a local (e.g., delta function) gauge slice for the worldsheet gravitino that may or may not {\it a priori} be globally well-defined.
 The odd moduli are then integrated out, leading to PCO insertions on an ordinary Riemann surface which is partitioned into regions.
 The locations of PCOs are chosen such that spurious poles (associated to the incorrect gauge fixing) in each region are avoided.
 After carrying out this procedure for every region, if one tries to simply add the contributions from every region one finds that the resulting quantity is not well-defined.
-This manifests in a number of ways, e.g.~amplitudes are not gauge invariant (BRST-exact vertex operators do not decouple) \cite{Sen15b}.
+This manifests in a number of ways, e.g., amplitudes are not gauge invariant (BRST-exact vertex operators do not decouple)~\cite{Sen15b}.
 The prescription, dubbed ``vertical integration'' \cite{Sen15b,SenWitten15}, is to nevertheless go ahead and add the contributions from each region, and then to correct for the incorrect gauge fixing by including correction terms associated to the interface between regions.
 This effectively connects the aforementioned locally-defined sections along a fibre (corresponding to a coordinate choice) over a fixed point in moduli space.
 In this manner gauge invariance is restored.
 Vertical integration, effectively, makes use of the fact that a smooth splitting of supermoduli space always exists.
-But the situation is not entirely satisfactory yet \cite{BerkovitsDHokerGreenJohanssonSchlotterer22}. \sk
+But the situation is not entirely satisfactory yet \cite{BerkovitsDHokerGreenJohanssonSchlotterer22}.
+For example, the vertical integration procedure does not explicitly determine what these correction terms actually are.